Rural poverty in Canada: Barriers to accessing health care

-For those living in rural Canada, they may face various challenges when trying to access health care.
+For those living in rural communities, these five principles are not always met, they may face various challenges when trying to access health care.
 Difficulties which rural areas experience when accessing health care include long distances between health services, lack of transportation, increase amount of elderly, fewer health care providers, and limited awareness of resources available.
-To receive Federal funding from the government, the Canada Health Act acknowledges that five principles must be met, these include universality, accessibility, comprehensiveness, portability, and public administration.
-For those living in rural communities, these five principles are not always met.
 With 90% of Canada identified as geographically rural, and approximately a quarter of the population are dwelling within rural areas with fewer than 10,000 people, this is a concern when identify health barriers.